apache/flink-connector-http/docs/content.zh/docs/connectors/table/http.md

 ### TLS (more secure replacement for SSL) and mTLS support

-Both Http Sink and Lookup Source connectors support HTTPS communication using TLS 1.2 and mTLS.
+Both HTTP Sink and Lookup Source connectors support HTTPS communication using TLS 1.2 and mTLS.
-To enable Https communication simply use `https` protocol in endpoint's URL.
+To enable HTTPS communication simply use `https` protocol in endpoint's URL.

 To specify certificate(s) to be used by the server, use `http.security.cert.server` connector property;
 the value is a comma separated list of paths to certificate(s), for example you can use your organization's CA